xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

    To set up products export options:
      * Enable the **Automatically sync X-Cart product updates to Amazon** checkbox in the **Products** section.
+       {% note warning %}
+       The **Automatically sync X-Cart product updates to Amazon** option requires a special {% link "cron task" ref_lLqNzAaq %} set up on the server hosting your X-Cart store.
+       {% endnote %}
      * Select whether to update everything or inventory only in the drop-down.
      * **Save** the configuration settings.
      * If applicable add fields mapping for product properties that becomes available after the settings are saved.
+       {% note info %}
+       Fields mapping is used for a proper info representation on Amazon.

+       e.g.

+       If you map Amazon description field with both description and full description product properties in X-Cart, a product description on Amazon will contain all the information from the corresponsing fields in X-Cart (both brief and full product description texts).
+       {% endnote %}
        For this purpose:
        * Click the **Add mapping** link in the **Products** section.
          ![products-add-mapping.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/products-add-mapping.png)
        * You'll see a **Fields mapping** pop-up, where you can match the Amazon fields' values (1st column) with the X-Cart fields' values (2nd column)